Share Prices & Company Research

 You do not pay tax on any interest or income generated from the funds held within an ISA, or capital gains from investments in an ISA.

-By investing within an ISA each year, you can hope to grow the amount of your wealth that is not subject to Income Tax or Capital Gains Tax during its lifetime.
+By investing within an ISA each year, you can hope to increase the proportion of your assets that are not subject to Income Tax or Capital Gains Tax.

 Other types of ISAs

-It may help to seek financial advice to ensure the product meets your needs.
+It may be beneficial to seek financial advice to ensure the product you are interested in meets your needs.

 What are the risks with Stocks and Shares ISAs?

-The Stocks & Shares ISA is simply a tax-efficient wrapper and the type of investment, or cash, that you put in them is entirely up to the individual.
+The Stocks and Shares ISA is simply a tax-efficient wrapper and the type of investment, or cash, that you put in them is entirely up to the individual.

-There may be other types of ISAs or savings options that would better suit your circumstances and you may wish to speak to a professional to better understand these options.
+There may be other types of ISAs or savings options that would better suit your circumstances and you may wish to speak to a professional financial advisor to better understand your choices.

 Please note that tax treatment depends on the specific circumstances of each individual and may be subject to change in the future.